Ieva Žeimytė

 Essential- absolutely necessary, indispensable.

-Racial discrimination- discrimination, unfair treatment or bias against someone or a group of people on the basis of their race.
+unfair treatment or bias against someone or a group of people on the basis of

 Account- reporting someone's judgment or opinion.